compujuckel/assettoserver-docs/docs/thebeginnersguide.md

   It's more than likely that whatever problem you're having, someone else did too and already asked how to fix it.
   While Discords search is not known for being good, it should still give you something you can read through to see if your problem can be resolved the same way.

-  Pressing `CTRL + F` while in the `#server-troubleshooting` channel will narrow down results to only from this channel.
+  Pressing `CTRL + F` while in the `#server-troubleshooting` channel will narrow down results to only this channel.
   After that type in something short, like the beginning sentence of a error message for example.
   Then look over the results and see if anything matches what you are looking for.
   If you found a message you want to take a closer look at, hover over the message and click on the `Jump` button.

   ![](./assets/guide/30.png)

   You will be moved to when the message was sent so you can read over the full chat history.